 The Commons in Wilson Commons offers a variety of lunch and dinner options, ranging from sandwiches to sushi, pizza to pulled pork, and bagels to burritos.
 There is also a Starbucks on the third floor of Wilson Commons.

 If you’re looking for a traditional, buffet-style dining hall, Danforth is the place for you.
-It’s conveniently located on the first floor of one of the freshman dorms, Susan B. Anthony Hall.
+It’s conveniently located on the first floor of one of the first-year dorms, Susan B. Anthony Hall.

 Douglass Dining Center

 Douglass Dining Center offers a rotating daily menu and gluten-free breads and kosher items.
 This dining center is closest for those living on the Quad.

 Right next door to Danforth is Hillside Market, offering an espresso shop, grocery items, hot food, and much more.
 It’s open late for students up at night studying or hanging out with friends.

 The Meliora Restaurant